It certainly wasn’t pretty, but SU football escaped the dome with a 27-24 win Saturday over Pittsburgh to improve to 3-3 on the season.

 “When there wasn’t a lot there, he [Strickland] still found a way to give us something,” Babers said.

-Strickland was there on the last drive to keep plowing ahead for three to four yard runs when SU couldn’’t afford to only be picking up one or two.
-He got enough on a fourth down near the 30 on the last drive to move the chains when Syracuse absolutely needed it.
+Strickland certainly gave Babers and company something on the last drive.
+He wore down the Pittsburgh defense with one three to four yard run after another.
+The New Jersey native also extended the final drive with a crucial fourth down conversion Syracuse absolutely needed it.
 There is still plenty of room for improvement but seeing the Orange be able to milk away the clock late in the game while relying on its ground game was very encouraging.

 Cole Murphy Was Actually Kinda Good:

 Now again, the standard of good here is very, very low.
 Like not shanking anything out of bounds and making routine field goals low.
 But, all joking aside, Murphy stepped up on Saturday.
-The senior drilled a 38-yarder in the fourth quarter that could’ve potentially been a huge momentum swinging miss.
-He was facing a lot of heat in this one.
-His job was on the line and he proved some naysayers wrong.
+He drilled a 38-yarder in the fourth quarter that could’ve potentially been a huge momentum-swinging miss.
+Murphy was facing a lot of heat in this one.
+The senior’s job was on the line and he rose to the occasion.

 Ravian Pierce Can Ball:

-Let me start out by saying that Pierce could have easily been the reason Syracuse lost this game by dropping a simple shovel pass on fourth down late.
+Let me start out by saying that Pierce could have easily been the reason Syracuse lost this game by dropping a simple shovel pass on fourth down late in the fourth quarter.
 However, setting that costly drop aside, Pierce was terrific against Pittsburgh.
-He finally put up a performance we were all waiting for.
-The four star transfer seemed like he was being underutilized the first five weeks.
+He finally had the type of performance we have all been waiting for.
+The four-star transfer seemed like he was being underutilized the first five weeks.
 But after just catching 10 passes in the opening five games, Pierce hauled in a team-high nine receptions for 99 yards and was a big reason SU pulled ahead in the second half.

 Now to the elephant in the room.